Consumer Law

 Guide-Level 13

-In Consumer Law, you will get to understand and analyze the laws relating to consumer disputes and settlements in India.
-You will be able to understand the roles of various authorities in dealing with consumer disputes.
-Consumer law protects consumers against issues like fraud or mis-selling when they purchase a product or service.
+Consumer laws relate to consumer disputes and settlements in India.
+You will study various authorities in dealing with consumer disputes.
+Consumer law protects consumers against fraud or mis-selling when they purchase a product/service.
 Consumer markets have to abide by the rules and regulations of this directive.

 The consumer principles are access, choice, information, education, safety and quality, protection of economic interests, fairness and equity, redress, sustainability, privacy and representation.